WHO ARE TEXAS MASTER GARDENERS?

 The Collin County program offers a minimum of 65 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.
-The training is offered at various times during the year at various locations.
+The training is offered once a year beginning in early September and ending before Thanksgiving.
 Contact the Extension office for specific locations, dates, and times of upcoming classes.

 In exchange for training, Collin County participants are asked to volunteer time to their Extension program.
 Sixty-five hours of volunteer service within one year following the training is required to earn the title of "Texas Master Gardener."

 The type of service done by Master Gardeners varies according to community needs, and the abilities and interests of the Master Gardeners.
 Some Master Gardeners answer telephone requests for information related to gardening.
 Others staff plant clinics or displays in shopping malls or community centers.
 Master Gardeners may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with youth, or assist their agent with news or radio releases related to gardening.
 The Master Gardener Coordinator in the Extension office decides how volunteer time can be best utilized.